muzixiaowuwuyi/application-excercise/README.md

 2. Blog Post Detail Page:

     -   Display the full content of the selected blog post.
-3. Create Blog Post Page:
+3. BONUS EXCERCISE Create Blog Post Page:

     -   Provide a form to allow users to create a new blog post.
     -   Implement client-side form validation to ensure the title and content are not empty.